 I recommend that you regularly practice your speaking and writing, even if it is just writing on your own or speaking to yourself at home.

 I try to offer my visitors a chance to speak and write through this website too.
-Check out my blog and TED Tuesdays, where you can leave comments on the lessons I give and/or enter my monthly contests, which feature cool prizes to help motivate you to practice your writing and speaking skills.
+Check out my TED Tuesdays lessons where you can leave comments to practice your writing and speaking skills.

 As you can see, videos offer a great way for you to improve your English language skills.
 I hope that some of these resources and tips will be of use to you.
 All the best with your language studies!